volkovasystems/git-check-branch/README.md

 git-check-branch
 ================

-Checks if a git repository is already on a specific branch.
+Checks if a git repository has local, remote and is on the current branch.